wp-papi/papi/README.md

 ## Installation

-If you're using Composer to manage WordPress, add Soil to your project's dependencies.
+If you're using Composer to manage WordPress, add Papi to your project's dependencies.
 Run:

 ```sh
 composer require wp-papi/papi